 untouch-touch (2017) for percussionist, six gongs and live electronics; for Serge Vuile, to be premiered by him, Huddersfield Contemporary Music Festival, November 2017.

 Flauto inverso (2016) for flute and pre-recorded sine-tones (15′); for Karin de Fleyt, premiered by her, Iklectik, London, 9 December 2017.
 When Karin recorded my alto flute solo stone.wind.rain.sun in 2015 we talked about ways of re-imagining the flute.
 For me this is somehow linked to the idea that when wind instruments came into European concert music they had a significance which we no longer hear, in the case of the flute because of Boehm’s re-design of the instrument.
 In Flauto inverso the sine-tone soundtrack measures out the internal acoustic space of the instrument with an inverted, and progressively compressed overtone spectrum.

 Untergrundnetz mit Sternenlicht (2015-16) for four electric guitars with e-bows (c.16′); for e – w e r k, premiered by them, Kunstquartier Bethanien Studio 1, Berlin, 9 November 2017.

 She dreams, she dances (2016) for soprano and piano (20 minutes); for Elizabeth Hilliard and David Bremner, to be premiered by them in the Hugh Lane Gallery, Dublin, 4 February 2018; song-cycle to poems by W. B. Yeats.
-Ih the spring of 2016 I found myself quoting (misquoting, it turned out) Yeats: ‘I carry the sun in a golden bag, the moon in a silver cup.’
+In the spring of 2016 I found myself quoting (misquoting, it turned out) Yeats: ‘I carry the sun in a golden bag, the moon in a silver cup.’
 Almost immediately I realised that I wanted to set these words, and the rest of the poem from which they come, ‘Those Dancing Days are Gone’.
 I teach an undergraduate course in which we study the song-cycle genre and it seems to me that Winterreise and Dichterliebe, cycles in which there is a continuous narrative with the singer as a protagonist, have far fewer successors than one might think.
-In She dreams, she dances I have tried to add a new song-cycle to the list, a sequence of songs in which the singer not only sings about but also embodies a woman confronting love, loss and the passage of time.
+In She dreams, she dances I have tried to add a new song-cycle to the list, a sequence of songs in which the singer not only sings about, but also embodies, a woman confronting love, loss and the passage of time.

 1. Her Confidence